 No one really likes moving.
 It’s one of those times that friends regret owning a truck.
-However, while the process can be full of headaches, hard decisions and a lot of work, the end result usually is an improved situation.
+However, while the process can be full of headaches, hard decisions and a lot of work, the end result is usually an improved situation.

-This is especially true when moving from your crowded apartment, with little to no storage for all your stuff, to a new spacious home in the suburbs.
+This is especially true when moving from your crowded apartment, with little to no storage for all your stuff, to a spacious new home in the suburbs.
 There are still transition issues to deal with, but at least you’ll have a place for your growing collection of Star Trek memorabilia.

+. . . but at least you’ll have a place for your growing collection of Star Trek memorabilia.

 Advantages of Migrating to SharePoint Online

 Users who migrate to SharePoint Online get to enjoy a rolling release model of new updates, improvements, and features.
-With SharePoint On-Premises, organizations are stuck with the point release model — which may entail the uninstallation of previous versions and installation of the newer version.
+With SharePoint On-Premises, organizations are stuck with the point-release model — which may entail the uninstallation of previous versions and installation of the newer version.
 Since new features are automatically pushed to SharePoint Online, users get to enjoy newly released upgrades much earlier.

-2. Office 365 Included
+Microsoft 365 Included